 The key structures in pregnancy are the placenta, umbilical cord, and membranes (amnion/chorion.)

 - UMBILICAL CORD: connects the placenta to the fetus via the umbilical vein and arteries.
-The vein carries oxygenated blood from the placenta to the baby and the arteries carry deoxygenated blood and waste to the placenta.
-(One vein, and 2 arteries: "A-V-A.".)
+The vein carries oxygenated blood from the placenta to the baby, and the arteries carry deoxygenated blood and waste to the placenta.
+(One vein and two arteries: "A-V-A.".)

-- MEMBRANES: also called the amnion or amniotic sac acts to protect the fetus from both physical trauma and infection as well as having amniotic fluid that takes part in fetal lung maturation.
+- MEMBRANES: also called the amnion or amniotic sac, it protects the fetus from both physical trauma and infection and has amniotic fluid that takes part in fetal lung maturation.
 At the time of birth, the membranes rupture, uterine contractions expel the fetus, and the placenta is likewise expelled soon after.

-Both the male and the female reproductive systems are intimately associated with the production of gametes and sex-related hormones.
+The male and female reproductive systems are intimately associated with the production of gametes and sex-related hormones.
 The male reproductive system is more closely intertwined with the renal/urinary system than the reproductive tract of females since gametes (spermatozoa) are passed to the urethra for expulsion (ejaculation).
-The male reproductive tract (testicles and penis) is connected by the vas deferens and urethra.
-The first is exclusively for carrying sperm and seminal fluid, while the latter carries urine along with the after-mentioned sperm and seminal fluid.
+The vas deferens and urethra connect the male reproductive tract (testicles and penis).
+The first is exclusively for carrying sperm and seminal fluid, which comes from the epididymis, while the latter carries urine along with the after-mentioned sperm and seminal fluid.